Maximizing Secrecy Rate of an OFDM-based Multi-hop Underwater Acoustic Sensor Network: Optimal Solution to the NSPA problem in LoS UWA channel

 We consider a situation where the direct link between $A_0$ and $S$ does not exist.
-Therefore, the problem at hand is to design a routing protocol to route the data of $A_0$ to $S$, while protecting the data (at each hop) as much as possible from the eavesdropping attack by Eve.
-To this end, we propose that $A_0$ should forward its data to that relay node $A_i\in \mathcal{C}$ ($\mathcal{C} = \mathcal{A}\cup S \mid A_0$) whose secrecy capacity (SC) is maximum among all other candidate helper nodes.
-The SC of $A_i$ (summed over all the $N$ OFDM sub-carriers) is defined as follows:
+Therefore, the problem at hand is to design a scheme to route the data of $A_0$ to $S$, while protecting the data (at each hop) as much as possible from the eavesdropping attack by Eve.
+To this end, we propose that $A_0$ should forward its data to that relay node $A_i\in \mathcal{C}$ ($\mathcal{C} = \mathcal{A}\cup S \setminus A_0$) whose Secrecy Rate (SR) is maximum among all other candidate helper nodes.
+The SR of $A_i$ (summed over all the $N$ OFDM sub-carriers) is defined as follows: